GamesSquared/boardgame-sdk/README.md

-# bg-framework
+# Boardgame SDK
-A framework for creating board games.
+An SDK for creating multiplayer board games.